A Bi-variant Variational Model for Diffeomorphic Image Registration with Relaxed Jacobian Determinant Constraints: Numerical analysis and implementation of the proposed algorithm

 \item The $f$-subproblem

 \end{itemize} Hence, the $k$-th update formulas of solving problem \eqref{eq:eqPPP} are as follows

-where $ \rho>1 $ is the growth factor of penalty parameter $\lambda$.
+where $\rho>1$ is the growth factor of penalty parameter $\lambda$.

-Next, we will derive the G\^{a}teaux derivative of Jacobian determinant constraint in \eqref{eq:P}.
-Here we take the 2D case as an example, which can easily be extended to the 3D case.
-We first present three Lemmas as follows. \begin{lemma} Let constant $\epsilon$ be small enough and vector $\bm{v}\in\mathcal{V}$ be a suitable perturbation of $\bm{u}\in\mathcal{V}$, assume that $\det(\nabla\bm{\varphi})\neq 0$, then one has
+Next, we calculate the G\^{a}teaux derivative of the Jacobian determinant constraint in equation \eqref{eq:P}.
+For illustrative purposes, we will consider the 2D case, but the methodology can be straightforwardly extended to the 3D scenario.
+Before we begin, we present three lemmas as follows. \begin{lemma} Let $\epsilon$ be a sufficiently small constant and vector $\bm{v}\in\mathcal{V}$ be a suitable perturbation of $\bm{u}\in\mathcal{V}$, assuming that $\det(\nabla\bm{\varphi})\neq 0$, then one has